 Future Meetings of the West Virginia Academy of Science: 2017 - Glenville State College; 2018 – WV Wesleyan; 2019 – West Liberty.

 “West Virginia Wetland”

-Diorama to Be Named in Honor of Former WVAS President, Ron Fortney.
+Diorama Named in Honor of Former WVAS President, Ron Fortney.

 The West Virginia University, Division

-of Forestry and Natural Resources, is in the process of developing a
+of Forestry and Natural Resources, has developed a

 natural history museum to display many of the state’s native wildlife